 Together, the libraries of the schools of the Boston Theological Institute own over 4 million volumes in theology and related disciplines.
 The collections are accessible to all BTI students and faculty.
 A new system for borrowing, replacing the BTI library card, was implemented on August 1, 2018.
 To gain access to BTI lending, you must opt-in for your information to be shared with each library.
 This will allow BTI libraries to verify that you attend a member school.
 View the full instructions for opting in for all students.

 Students who have a BTI Portal Account simply need to opt-in via the BTI Portal.

 Students without a BTI Portal Account need to fill out the New Student Registration Form to opt-in.
-You will see option at the bottom of the form.
+You will see this option at the bottom of the form.

 Faculty and Staff members need only present their current school ID when borrowing from another BTI library

 BTI students and faculty may borrow books from any other BTI school library opon proof of school affiliation, by showing school ID for example, and completion of any registration required by the lending library.
 There is not a BTI Library Card.
 Books may be checked out in person or requested through inter-library loan (ILL).
 BTI alumni do not have borrowing privileges at BTI libraries but may be able to request a book through the school they attended.

 Unless requested by another borrower, books may be renewed at the circulation desk of the lending library.
 Specific library renewal policies may differ.